gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Will you at least ring the alarm bell?"
 Maddy asked desperately.
-The old bell hung on an enormous curlicue hook on the mayor's verandah.
+The old bell hung on an enormous curlicue hook on the mayor's veranda.
 Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.